trees, cities, climate

 The project overview

-The CITREE database will collect growth data of all equipped city trees and provide the data set for involved citizens, the broad public, public authorities and scientists.
+The CITREE database collected and will continue to collect growth data of all equipped city trees and provide the data set for involved citizens, the broad public, public authorities and scientists.
+Furthermore, the project and results were presented at conferences and published in scientific articles.